Environment variables

 KAFKA_SASL_JAAS_CONFIG: org.apache.kafka.common.security.plain.PlainLoginModule required username='usr' password='pwd';

-You can mount a file that contains the key-value pairs into the container and provide its path by setting the environment variable GATEWAY_ENV_FILE
+You can mount a file with the key-value pairs into the container and provide its path by setting the environment variable GATEWAY_ENV_FILE

 .